gwdistsys18/dist-sys-practice/index.md

 To keep it simple, my python script has a single line of code: `print("hello from python!")`

 Now, we need to build our container.
 Again this is as easy as a single command from within our my_build directory.
-Simple run: docker build test .
+Simply run: `docker build test .`

 ![docker_build.png](/images/docker_build.PNG)